MichalZalecki/react-portal-universal/README.md

 library is to render portals also on the server.
 React's DOM `createPortal` requires a DOM node which isn't suitable for the NodeJS environment.

+## Disclaimer

+Treat this library as an idea only until [issues/#5](https://github.com/MichalZalecki/react-portal-universal/issues/5) is fixed.

 ## Why?

 Thanks to React Portal Universal you can now render portals on the server.
 But why would I like to do that in the first place?
 That's a great question!